kilofox/kohana/system/guide/kohana/fragments.md

 ## Example: Nested Fragments

 You can nest fragments with different lifetimes to provide more specific control.
-For example, let's say your page has lots of dynamic content so we want to cache it with a lifetime of five minutes, but one of the pieces takes much longer to generate, and only changes every hour anyways.
+For example, let's say your page has lots of dynamic content, so we want to cache it with a lifetime of five minutes, but one of the pieces takes much longer to generate, and only changes every hour anyways.
 No reason to generate it every 5 minutes, so we will use a nested fragment.

 [!!]
 If a nested fragment has a shorter lifetime than the parent, it will only get processed when the parent has expired.